 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

 Criminal records are kept by the police to retain information on an individual’s criminal history.
-This article looks at what information police retain and how to apply to delete a criminal record.
-It also explains what a criminal records check is and when they are carried out.
+This article looks at what information police retain and how to apply for the removal of a criminal record.
+It also explains what a criminal record check is and when they are carried out.

 What criminal record information do the police retain and for how long?

-Criminal records information is held on two main systems:
+Criminal records information is held on two main systems, the Police National Computer (PNC) and Police National Database (PND).

 Intelligence on the PND will generally be retained for a minimum of six years; longer if it relates to allegations of a serious offence or if the individual concerned is considered to pose an ongoing risk.